jancerman/Home/Guidelines for SDK developers.md

 The `message` property in the error message provides a clear specification of what went wrong when making the request.

-You can distinguish between the different error messages by their `error_code` property, if needed.
-Single digit numbers signify general errors, `1XX` numbers signify errors occurring when a resource was not found, and `1XXX` numbers signify query parser errors.

 Here are some examples of the general errors:

 * `0`: "Unknown internal server error.
 Please contact our support."